junglewill/Tableau-insurtech-calcuation/README.md

 ![Image of Intro Page](https://github.com/junglewill/Tableau_Insurtech_Calcuation/blob/master/Intro%20Page.png)

->Then, after choosing the parameters regarding gender, policy type, insured age, cash outlay, premium financing and its multiple, and the current loan rate, it could generate the spreadsheet for the insurance pricing calculation: (Noted: these parameters are important for an insurance company to value the corresponding cash value and death benefit)
+>After choosing the parameters regarding gender, policy type, insured age, cash outlay, premium financing and its multiple, and the current loan rate, it could generate the spreadsheet for the insurance pricing calculation: (Noted: these parameters are important for an insurance company to value the corresponding cash value and death benefit)

 ![Image of Calculation Info](https://github.com/junglewill/Tableau_Insurtech_Calcuation/blob/master/Calculation%20Info.png)